mlapps/lightning-getting-started-docs/README.md

 We add the `_reset()` method which fills all available tiles with `e` for empty, render the tiles and change the state back to root state.

-For the tile we use a array of 9 elements that we can use to all sorts of logic with (rendering / checking for winner / decide next move for the computer etc..)
+For the tile we use an array of 9 elements that we can use to all sorts of logic with (rendering / checking for winner / decide next move for the computer etc..)

 ```
 _reset(){